fullstackedorg/docs/docs/introduction.md

 *   Loading the Core C library binary and implementing the foreign function interface with it

-    *   Implementing the “call” which returns a value
+    *   Implementing the “call”: a function that returns a value
-    *   Implementing the “callback” which is a function the Core can call at any given moment
+    *   Implementing the “callback”: a function passed to the Core allowing it to communicate with the WebView at any given moment.

 *   Handles the WebViews spawning and management